Inviting First-Time Scouts Guide

 3. Test your first mission

 There's no better way to understand the dscout experience than by testing your first mission!
-Do this prior to launching by clicking on "Test Mission" in the lower left hand corner of the Setup page and then inviting yourself and up to 4 additional colleagues to try your mission.
+Do this prior to launching by clicking on "Test Mission" in the lower right hand corner of the Setup page and then inviting yourself and up to 4 additional colleagues to try your mission.
 That way, you can download the dscout mobile app, sign in, and submit an entry or two to make sure the experience is exactly what you were intending.
 (You'll only be charged $295 for running a mission once you click "Launch".)

 For more on this, and to see step-by-step instructions on how to make changes to a mission you've launched by closing, copying, then editing it, take a look at testing your mission before you pay.
 To see what scouts see when they sign into dscout for the first time, skip down to review what scouts see on the mobile app.